ColbySawyer7/Lab_Installation/README.md

 <details><summary>Installing OpenNSA</summary>
 <p>
- Prereq: To use a more secure database authentication pair make sure to change the values in constants.py
+ Prereq: To use a more secure database authentication pair make sure to change the values detailed in UPDATE.md.

     python3 br_install.py -n
     OR